openvm-org/openvm/crates/toolchain/tests/src/integration-test.md

-# How to write toolchain tests for an extension
+# How to write integration tests for an extension

 Make a `test` crate inside the extension folder.
 As an example, here is the structure of the `rv32im-extension-test` crate: